xp44mm/Notebook/RxInAction/01 Reactive programming.md

 ### 1.2.6 Marble diagrams

 A picture is worth a thousand words.
-That’s why, when explaining reactive programming and Rx in particular, it’s important to show the execution pipeline of the observable sequences.
+That's why, when explaining reactive programming and Rx in particular, it's important to show the execution pipeline of the observable sequences.
 In this book, I use marble diagrams to help you understand the operations and their relationships.

 Marble diagrams use a horizontal axis to represent the observable sequence.
-Each notification that’s carried on the observable is marked with a symbol, usually a circle (although other symbols are used from time to time), to distinguish between values.
+Each notification that's carried on the observable is marked with a symbol, usually a circle (although other symbols are used from time to time), to distinguish between values.
 The value of the notification is written inside the symbol or as a note above it, as shown in figure 1.9.

 Figure 1.9 Marble diagram with two observable sequences

 In the marble diagram, time goes from left to right, and the distance between the symbols shows the amount of time that has passed between the two events.
 The longer the distance, the more time has passed, but only in a relative way.
-There’s no way to know whether the time is in seconds, hours, or another measurement unit.
-If this information is important, it’ll be written as a note.
+There's no way to know whether the time is in seconds, hours, or another measurement unit.
+If this information is important, it'll be written as a note.

 To show that the observable has completed, you use the | symbol.
 To show that an error occurred (which also ends the observable), you use X. Figure 1.10 shows examples.

 Figure 1.10 An observable can end because it has completed or because an error occurred.

 To show the output of an operator (or multiple operators) on an observable, you can use an arrow that indicates the relationship between the source event and the result.
-Remember that each operator (at least the vast majority of operators) returns observables of its own, so in the diagram I’m writing the operator that’s part of the pipeline on the left side and the line that represents the observable returned from it on the right side.
+Remember that each operator (at least the vast majority of operators) returns observables of its own, so in the diagram I'm writing the operator that's part of the pipeline on the left side and the line that represents the observable returned from it on the right side.
 Figure 1.11 shows a marble diagram for the previous example of an observable sequence of strings that shows only the strings that begin with A and transforms them to uppercase.

 Figure 1.11 Marble diagram that shows the output of various operators on the observable